Value Adding Culinary Chestnut Seconds Through the Development of a Marketable Fine Flour

 Amy Miller demonstrates how chestnuts are cleaned and processed.

-Promotion: Our grant research and field day event was promoted through ATTRA, Morning Ag Clips, OEFFA, and featured in Cleveland’s WKYC news.
+Promotion: Our grant research and field day events were promoted through ATTRA, Morning Ag Clips, OEFFA, and featured in Cleveland’s WKYC news.
+Our grant work was also featured in several articles and even a Belgian documentary.

 Within Rural Action’s network, our research was also highlighted in three newsletters including the Staple Pulse, Rural Action's Sustainable Agriculture and Forestry Newsletter, and Rural Action's Rural Rambler Newsletter, cumulatively reaching 8.4k readers.